 Advising and Student Services

-Staff in the Student Services Office, room 115 of the Bloch Heritage Hall, assist students in planning programs and registering for courses.
+Staff in the Student Services Office, room 115 of the Bloch Heritage Hall, assist undergraduate students in planning programs and registering for courses.
 Freshmen and junior students must be advised each semester and advising is required for new students and students on probation.
-Advising information can be found at http://bloch.umkc.edu/students/student-services/advising.aspx.
+Students pursuing the M.B.A., M.S.A., and M.S.F. degrees are advised by staff in the Graduate Programs Office, room 418 Bloch Executive Hall.
+Advising information can be found at https://bloch.umkc.edu/students/advising/.
 Faculty of the School's six curricular departments are also available to discuss students' programs.
 Students in the M.P.A. and M.S.E.R.E. programs are advised by departmental faculty.
-MBA students are advised by MBA departmental staff.

 The Bloch School offers numerous scholarships for students enrolled in Bloch degree programs.
-Information and applications are available on the Bloch School Web site at http://bloch.umkc.edu/students/paying-for-school/bloch-scholarships.aspx.
+Information and application links are available on the Bloch School Web site at https://bloch.umkc.edu/students/paying-for-school/.
 March 1 is the deadline for the majority of these scholarships, which are awarded for the following academic year.
 For information on loans, grants and other financial aid, contact the UMKC Student Financial Aid and Scholarships Office.

 International Study Abroad

 Bloch School students have the opportunity to study abroad for credit.
 Students may study for a week, a semester (including summer), or an academic year.
-Students who are interested in study abroad opportunities should contact the Bloch School Student Services Office or the UMKC International Academic Programs Office.
+Students who are interested in study abroad opportunities should contact the Bloch School Student Services Office or the UMKC Study Abroad and Global Engagement office.